ComputationalLaw/CV19-Data-Privacy-Principles/README.md

 # COVID-19 Contact Tracing Privacy Principles

-For the Law.MIT.edu current public published "working draft" (likely a few versions behind the content in this GitHub repository) please see: [https://law.mit.edu/pub/covid19contacttracingprivacyprinciples](https://law.mit.edu/pub/covid19contacttracingprivacyprinciples)
+For the Law.MIT.edu current public published "working draft" (likely a few versions behind the content in this GitHub repository) please see: [https://law.mit.edu/pub/covid19contacttracingprivacyprinciples](https://law.mit.edu/pub/covid19contacttracingprivacyprinciples).
+For a web-friendly version of the content in this GitHub repository see: [https://computationallaw.github.io/CV19-Data-Privacy-Principles/](https://computationallaw.github.io/CV19-Data-Privacy-Principles)

 -----